Amenephous/embedded_pedometer/README.md

-# embedded_pedometer
+# Embedded Pedometer
-This repository contains the source code and documentation for an embedded pedometer system built using STM32 microcontroller.
+Welcome to the STM32 Embedded Pedometer project repository!
+This project utilizes PlatformIO on Visual Studio Code to develop an embedded pedometer system using STM32 microcontroller.